xiaochengcike/UNet-1/README.md

-# 3D-UNet
+# Implementation of 3D-UNet by pytorch
-This is a 3D segmentation framework of UNet for medical image segmentation by pytorch
+This is a 3D segmentation framework of UNet for medical volume by pytorch

 The 3D UNet details is as follow: